 Deviating from their usual Biden boosting on Tuesday, the hosts of The View expressed how “disappointed” they were in the president’s handling of the thousands of Haitian migrants seeking asylum at the U.S.-Mexico border.

 While the White House has predictably been criticized by conservatives for its response to a surge of migrants at the southern border, progressives and immigrant advocacy groups have also slammed the administration for working to swiftly deport the asylum-seeking refugees.
-On top of that, the White House was also forced to address the “horrific” images of Border Patrol agents on horseback seemingly whipping Haitian migrants with reins as they attempted to cross the Texas border.
+On top of that, the White House was also forced to address the “horrific” images of Border Patrol agents on horseback confronting Haitian migrants as they attempted to cross the Texas border.

 “Now Haiti was just ravaged by an earthquake, and the [Haitian] president’s assassination has left the country in chaos, but the president is still flying migrants back there,” co-host Whoopi Goldberg lamented to The View panel on Tuesday.
 “Is this beyond an immigration issue?
 Is it a full-blown human rights crisis?
 If it is, why aren't we treating it like one?”

 Former Republican presidential candidate Carly Fiorina—serving as the show’s resident conservative guest-host in the wake of Meghan McCain’s departure—wondered why the Biden administration seemingly wasn’t ready to handle the situation.

 “Why aren’t you talking about Haiti?
 Why aren’t you doing anything to help Haiti?”
 Fiorina exclaimed.
 “Why weren’t you prepared for this?
 This shouldn’t be a surprise.
 An earthquake, a coup, a pandemic.”

 She added: “Of course, people are leaving.
 Why is it a shock that 15,000 people show up at the border?
 We’ve got to help them where they are.
 And the administration should have been, I think, better prepared, and I wish they would talk about it.”